allysontalyor/Energy-Consumption-in-the-U.S./README.md

 ##Aims:

--	AIM 1: 	Analyze the energy consumption data between the dates of 1960-2017
+-	AIM 1: 	Analyze the energy consumption data between the dates of 1960-2017 by sector (industrial, commercial, transportation, and residential)
--	AIM 2:  Look at the different types of energy consumption and draw a conclusion by understanding the changes in data
+-	AIM 2:  Look at how energy consumption by sector has changed over time.
--	AIM 3: Understand the trends in energy consumption around the U.S. within each dataset from the U.S. Energy Information Administration
+-	AIM 3: Analyze how the consumption of different energy types has changed over time.
 -	AIM 4: Utilize Analysis tools such as :  Python | JavaScript | Toast UI Chart | CSV | Json
 -	AIM 5: Provide data on energy consumption around the U.S.